 (i) Statistical analysis of existing national demographic survey data from Sub-Saharan Africa on fertility desires, unintended fertility, and use of modern contraception.
 This analysis employs innovative models and methods and is based at IPR.
 Four papers are planned.

-(ii) Intensive investigation of men’s and women’s fertility desires and demand for modern contraception through qualitative interviews to be conducted in multiple sites in Nigeria in collaboration with Akena Associates (Abuja, Nigeria).
+(ii) Intensive investigation of men’s and women’s fertility desires and demand for modern contraception through qualitative interviews to be conducted in multiple sites in Nigeria.
 Several modalities – focus group discussions, in-depth interviews – will be employed.
 The design calls for 150+ interviews at four or more sites purposively chosen to achieve diversity in reproductive regimes and in cultural and socioeconomic systems.

 Project Title: Ohio Policy Evaluation Network (OPEN)

 Alison Norris, MD, PhD, Associate Professor, The Ohio State University

 Division of Epidemiology and Division of Infectious Diseases

 Danielle Bessett, PhD, Associate Professor, University of Cincinnati

 Department of Sociology and Women’s, Gender, and Sexuality Studies Affiliate